2015 DockerCon EU Debrief

 Conclusion

-Wow what an amazing conference!
-This was my first DockerCon but I will ensure it will not be my last.
-From the tech sessions to the networking it was all well worth the trip.
+Wow, what an amazing conference!
+This was my first DockerCon, but I will make sure it is not my last.
+From the tech sessions to the networking, it was all well worth the trip.
 Oh, and I won a Dell laptop by chance as well.

 Follow me